s-di-cola/swapcast/docs/src/src/MarketLogic.sol/library.MarketLogic.md

 - Reverts if the price data is stale (older than maxPriceStaleness)
 - Handles the edge case where price exactly matches the threshold*

-**Note:**
+**Notes:**
-security: This function relies on Chainlink's security model for accurate price data.
+- security: This function relies on Chainlink's security model for accurate price data.
 The caller should ensure the price aggregator is trusted and properly configured.

+- precision: This function handles potential precision issues by using explicit type casting for threshold comparison to ensure consistent behavior.

 ```solidity